Trump In Asia: A 'Rebalance' Toward Trade

 Focus on trade

-In Danang, Vietnam, where President Trump delivered his main policy address on the "free and open Indo-Pacific" at the Asia Pacific Economic Cooperation (APEC) CEO summit, the administration threw down a region-wide economic gauntlet in a city where once a U.S. military base prosecuted the U.S.'s most divisive war.
+In Danang, Vietnam, where President Trump delivered his main policy address on the "free and open Indo-Pacific" at the Asia Pacific Economic Cooperation CEO summit, the administration threw down a regionwide economic gauntlet in a city where a U.S. military base once prosecuted the U.S.'s most divisive war.

 If bilateral trade and investment agreements with the region's countries are pursued as vigorously as promised, U.S.-Asia relations are likely to be unusually contentious — even as defense ties are sustained.
 While every administration calibrates between security and commercial relations, the Trump administration is emphasizing commerce over defense.